Coiot/cbr-main/src/albums/S4/episode1.md

 - scene_number: 01
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene01.jpg
   narration: "<p>Happy Wednesday the 20th!
 Welcome back ladies and lads to the Civilization Battle Royale.
 We start off Season 4 following a stunning conclusion to Season 3 and what we hope was not a prolonged wait as we began to prepare what we hope is the best game yet.
 While it was not the most tiring development period, we still inevitably came across our fair share of headaches and hair pulling bugs that tested our patience.
-We are now on the other side of that struggle and are very happy to bring you all the most optimized and bug-free experience. </p><p></p><p>Special shoutout to Arilasqueto, who prepared for a new set of portraits for all the competitors.
+We are now on the other side of that struggle and are very happy to bring you all the most optimized and bug-free experience. </p><p></p><p>Special shoutout to Arilasqueto, who prepared for us a new set of portraits for all the competitors.
 As the season continues, we’ll have each eliminated civ dimmed out until only one remains.  </p>"
 - scene_number: 02
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene02.jpg